eDay Collection Stats

 ewaste developments across the ditch

 In Australia, the Product Stewardship Bill 2011 was enacted by both Houses of Parliament on 22 June 2011.
 The Product Stewardship Bill 2011 will ensure that waste minimisation and recycling in Australia are mandated on a national basis.
-The first scheme to be established under the new legislation will be a national, industry-led television and computer recycling scheme, which is to be phased in from the end of 2011.
+The first scheme to be established under the new legislation was a national, industry-led television and computer recycling scheme.

 The previous approach to ewaste that relied on voluntary industry initiatives failed to result in any significant environmental benefits - all Australian stakeholders therefore accepted that product stewardship and extended producer responsibility were the best solutions for addressing the growing mountains of ewaste.

-We congratulate the Australian Government and IT industry for demonstrating ‘e-responsibility’.
+We congratulate the Australian Government and IT industry for demonstrating ‘e-responsibility’, and we call on the New Zealand Government and industry to step up and do the same.